 To really leave the driving to someone else, consider getting to the park via public transport.
 The Yosemite Area Regional Transportation System (YARTS) operates year-round on Highway 140 from Merced, with summer service from the north in Sonora and from the east in Mammoth Lakes.
 Each route has multiple stops, including in gateway towns.
 Once you arrive at Yosemite, you can use the park’s shuttle system.

-Highways 49 and 120: Visit Sonora and nearby Columbia State Historic Park, with outstanding recreations of Gold Rush era life and a chance to try your hand at gold-panning.
-Continue south to Jamestown to board an antique steam train for a ride around Railtown 1897 State Historic Park.
-At Highway 120, climb to the alpine town of Groveland and the Iron Door Saloon, a one-time post office building that has welcomed folks on their way to and from Yosemite since 1896.
+Highways 49 and 120: Visit Sonora and nearby Columbia State Historic Park, with outstanding re-creations of Gold Rush-era life and a chance to try your hand at gold-panning.
+Continue south to Jamestown to board an antique steam locomotive for a ride around Railtown 1897 State Historic Park.
+At Highway 120, climb to the alpine town of Groveland and the Iron Door Saloon, a former post office building that has welcomed folks on their way to and from Yosemite since 1896.

-Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and 9,945-foot Tioga Pass leads to the trails, granite domes and wild flowers of Tuolumne Meadows.
-Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles south on U.S. 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
-Note: Highway 120 (and the deli) close for winter, typically November to May).
+Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and 3031-metre Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
+Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles south on US 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
+Note: Highway 120 (and the deli) close for the winter, typically November to May).

-Heading the bill each winter at the Majestic Yosemite Hotel (formerly Ahwahnee) is the annual Bracebridge Dinner, a lavish 18th-century English Christmas celebration featuring more than 100 performers and a seven-course feast.
+Heading the bill each winter at the Majestic Yosemite Hotel (formerly Ahwahnee) is the annual Bracebridge Dinners, a lavish 18th-century English Christmas celebration featuring more than 100 performers and a seven-course feast.
 The December show, a loose adaptation of an episode from Washington Irving's Sketch Book, has been held every year at the Majestic Yosemite since 1927.
-The four-hour programme features music from the Middle Ages, Renaissance rituals, traditional Yuletide decorations and plentiful food, song and merriment.
+The four-hour program features music from the Middle Ages, Renaissance rituals, traditional yuletide decorations, and plentiful food, song and mirth.
 The event is held for less than a dozen nights in mid to late December, so tickets tend to sell out fast.

-Other popular winter events at the Majestic Yosemite include the Vintners' Holidays and Chef’s Holidays; for both events, the hotel’s Great Lounge is transformed into a culinary classroom.
-Vintners’ Holidays, a celebration of winemakers’ autumn harvests with two-day sessions of wine tastings, seminars and a gala five-course dinner, are held in November and December.
-At the Chefs’ Holidays in January and February, California's finest chefs strut their stuff during an hour-long skills demonstration; the master chefs then prepare a gala dinner for all.
+Other popular winter events at the Majestic Yosemite include the Grand Grape Celebration and Taste of Yosemite; for both events, the hotel’s Great Lounge is transformed into a culinary classroom.
+The Grand Grape Celebration—a toast to winemakers’ fall harvests with two-day sessions of wine tastings, seminars and a gala five-course dinner—is held in November and December. " At Taste of Yosemite in November, California's finest chefs strut their stuff during an hour-long skills demonstration; the master chefs then prepare a gala dinner for all.
 One of the perks for attendees is insider access to the Majestic Yosemite's kitchen.
 Beneath its 35-foot ceilings are culinary antiques like the original 1927 walk-in refrigerators, which were kept cool with 500-pound blocks of ice from nearby Mirror Lake.